Anti-Comintern Pact: Denmark

 The Germans, somewhat unhappy with these requests, moved them into a secret addendum as a compromise, making Denmark appear as a full member of the pact from the outside.
 This damaged the international reputation of the Danish civilian government among the Allies.

 Finland

-In Finland, the status of the country during the Second World War remains controversial into the modern day, as historians debate whether Finland was a full member of the Axis Powers or was, as was claimed by the wartime Finnish government, just in a state of co-belligerence (kanssasotija, medkrigförande) with Germany in the shared Finnish-German struggle against the Soviet Union.
-Finnish entry into the Anti-Comintern Pact on 25 November 1941, alongside other elements such as the Finland's explicit acknowledgement of having been an ally of "Hitlerite Germany" in the 1947 Peace Treaty, form the case in favour of arguing that Finland was part of the Axis Powers.
+The status of Finland during the Second World War remains controversial into the modern day, as historians debate whether Finland was an ally of the Axis Powers, or as claimed by the wartime Finnish government, just in a state of co-belligerence (kanssasotija, medkrigförande) with Germany in the Continuation War against the Soviet Union.
+Finnish entry into the Anti-Comintern Pact on 25 November 1941, alongside other elements such as Finland's explicit acknowledgement of having been an ally of "Hitlerite Germany" in the 1947 Paris Peace Treaty, form the case in favour of arguing that Finland was an ally of the Axis Powers.

 Nanjing China

 The "Reorganized National Government of the Republic of China," also referred to as "China-Nanjing" or the Wang Jingwei regime, a Japanese puppet state established in Nanjing by the defeated Nationalist Party politician Wang Jingwei in March 1940, joined the Anti-Comintern Pact on 25 November 1941.
 It had submitted its signature to the treaty ahead of time, on 22 November.